jwstegemann/fritz2/www/src/pages/headless/headlessComponents.md

 ### Closable Content - OpenClose

-Some headless components can be opened and closed, for example content expands ([Disclosure](disclosure)) in open state or a popup appears ([PopOver](popover)).
+Some headless components can be opened and closed, for example, content expands ([Disclosure](disclosure)) in open state, or a popup appears ([PopOver](popover)).
 These components implement the abstract class `OpenClose`.

-In the scope of these components, there are various `Flow`s and `Handler`s available, in order to react or manipulate the open-state of the component:
+In the scope of these components, there are various `Flow`s and `Handler`s available for reacting to or manipulating the open-state of the component:

 | Scope property | Typ                              | Description                                                           |